-I am working to make available Graph links, which are capable of printing your data, scatter plots, etc. directly from a TI calculator into your document.
-I will notify you when and where these are located when the time comes.
+Graph links, which are capable of printing your data, scatter plots, etc. directly from a TI calculator into your document are available in the Math Lab.
+I will notify you of times when you may use this lab.

 Please feel free to ask me questions regarding the project.
 I am here to help.